 Galvanised metal box sections welded to seat ends: 1976mm x 50mm x 50mm

-The wood we use comes from legal harvesting, with FSC certification upon request.
-The Forest Stewardship Council® (FSC) is an international organisation promoting responsible management of the earth’s forests.
-FSC® chain of custody certification traces wood through the supply chain to forests managed to the high standard FSC® holds, including social, environmental and economic issue.
+The wood used by the manufacturer comes from legal harvesting, with Forest Stewardship Council® (FSC) certification upon request.
+FSC® is an international organisation promoting responsible management of the earth’s forests.
+FSC® chain of custody certification traces wood through the supply chain to forests managed to the high social, environmental and economic standards that FSC® holds.

-Iroko hardwood ages very well outdoor and is suitable for all kinds of weather.
-It can either be oiled every year to keep a warm timber colour or be left without any treatment so it weavers and turns grey.
+Iroko hardwood ages very well outdoors and is suitable for any weather.
+It can either be left without treatment and by natural weathering, gracefully change colour into a grey nuance, or oiled every year to maintain a warm timber colour.

 Copyright: this design is the property of Djao-Rakitine Ltd. You hereby agree and undertake that you will in any way utilize, copy, reproduce or take advantage of the drawings and images (or any part of them) prior to the written consent of Djao-Rakitine Ltd.